*approximate running time one hour. Donations will be sent to Rosie's Place and Greater Boston Food Bank

 KIPPY.
 Pray for the Dead and Fight Like Hell for the Living!

-Proceeds from the Film will go the the creatives, composers and The Greater Boston Food Bank.
+Proceeds from the Film will go to the creatives, composers and The Greater Boston Food Bank.

 A one-woman theatrical imagining of Kip Tiernan, social justice hero and founder of Rosie's Place, The Greater Boston Food Bank, Healthcare for the Homeless, The Poor People's United Fund, Community Works and many more.
 Kip was an inspiration to me and countless others.
 She had a deep passion for music and theatre that we shared.